Emmanuel-Osabuehien/GraphTheory/README.md

 - [Wikipedia,<br> https://en.wikipedia.org/wiki/Regular_expression](https://en.wikipedia.org/wiki/Regular_expression)
 - [Teach Yourself Regular Expression in 10 Minutes by Ben Forta,<br> http://mygugazabocu.bloggersdelight.dk/sams-teach-yourself-regular-expressions-in-10-minutes-pdf](http://mygugazabocu.bloggersdelight.dk/sams-teach-yourself-regular-expressions-in-10-minutes-pdf)
-- [Mastering Regular Expressions by Jeffrey Friedl,<br> https://www.amazon.co.uk/Mastering-Regular-Expressions-Jeffrey-Friedl/dp/0596528124](https://www.amazon.co.uk/Mastering-Regular-Expressions-Jeffrey-Friedl/dp/0596528124), you can purchase this book here but you can also find pdf's online to read through
+- [Mastering Regular Expressions by Jeffrey Friedl,<br> https://www.amazon.co.uk/Mastering-Regular-Expressions-Jeffrey-Friedl/dp/0596528124](https://www.amazon.co.uk/Mastering-Regular-Expressions-Jeffrey-Friedl/dp/0596528124) (You can purchase this book here but you can also find pdf's online to read through)

 Now we move on to the main question what is a regular expression, A regular expression or sometimes referred to as a regex can be defined as a unique set or sequence of characters that are used to to match, locate and manage a set of strings.